-The Parish Council will work with the owners of St Wilfrids Square to try and secure investment into improving the public realm and building quality of the Square.
+The Parish Council will work with the owners of St Wilfrid's Square to try and secure investment into improving the public realm and building quality of the Square.
 The design of the Square is somewhat dated and the Parish Council will work with the owners, anchor retailers and Gedling Borough Council to see whether a retailer led redevelopment of the whole Square could be secured.
+Any such redevelopment should take into account parking provision, the contribution the open area of the Square currently provides and the relationship to the Conservation Area.
+Any redevelopment should take the opportunity to address the fact that the Square currently 'turns it back' on the surrounding area.